NorthStarUAS/ImageAnalysis/README.md

 - [done] Continued improvement of python3 support

+- [done] A scene exploration tool that knows all the views covering any point, can geolocate any selected point in an image, can import/export kml/csv for sharing results or to export to other mapping tools.

 # Future Road Map

 Briefly, near term development goals include:

-- [first release available] A scene exploration tool that knows all the views covering any point, can geolocate any selected point in an image, can import/export shape files or feature databases for map creation or validation.

 - Continue work on real-time shader language techniques to highlight different types of (color) features in the imagery.